thisisobate/kyverno-website/src/content/docs/policies/other/require-deployments-have-multiple-replicas/require-deployments-have-multiple-replicas.md

 ---
-title: "Require Multiple Replicas"
+title: 'Require Multiple Replicas'
 category: Sample
 version: 1.6.0
 subject: Deployment
-policyType: "validate"
+policyType: 'validate'
 description: >
   Deployments with a single replica cannot be highly available and thus the application may suffer downtime if that one replica goes down.
 This policy validates that Deployments have more than one replica.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/require-deployments-have-multiple-replicas/require-deployments-have-multiple-replicas.yaml" target="-blank">/other/require-deployments-have-multiple-replicas/require-deployments-have-multiple-replicas.yaml</a>

 ```yaml